inaimathi/langnostic/resources/posts/antler--day-01.md

   - There's a particular person he hired that improved retention _a lot_.
 The specifics he points out is a combination of standard "bedside manners" stuff that techs are notoriously bad at, and a degree of authenticity with people.
 He also rejects the idea of the shit sandwich as a communication tool.
 I think in practice there's no good general answer here; you need to develop really good social skills and keep your wits about you the entire time.
 You need to be able to read the room, and figure out how to motivate a person effectively while avoiding crushing their literal souls.
   - He points out that top ICs are rarely good managers.
 Promoting them to management
     1. Takes away your best IC
     2. Gives you a mediocre manager
-  This _isn't_ an endorsement of only hiring leaders from the outside, just noting that it's not as easy as "Congrats, IC!
+  - This _isn't_ an endorsement of only hiring leaders from the outside, just noting that it's not as easy as "Congrats, IC!
 You're a manager now!"
 You need to give these people a lot of support and training in skillsets that they _absolutely_ don't have as a result of their existing professional life.
 - Staying in Toronto vs going to Silicon Valley?
   1. talent pool here is deep, but in some areas has a natural ceiling.
-  2. today, it's even odds whether you'd go to the valley or not, back in the day it was like 1 in 10 that stay, and you'd always have smaller access to funding if you stayed
+  2. today, it's even odds whether you'd go to the valley or not, back in the day it was like 1 in 10 that stay, and you'd always have smaller access to funding if you stayed.
+It's much more even now.
 - How to raise capital in the AI world?
   - I lived through _a lot_ of dilution.
 Bootstrap as long as you can; your job is to create as much value as possible to raise as much capital as possible at as good a valuation as possible.
 That said, with Wave, we knew we were on the VC trail If you're building free software, you're not going to be able to bootstrap as well.
 Know the game you're playing, and play that game.
 - At what point do you stop hiring visionaries and start hiring mercenaries?